A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: DATASETS

 \section{DATASETS}

 In this section we introduce the datasets that have been widely used in TOD and ODD systems in recent years.
 Table~\ref{dataset_for_task_oriented_dialogue}. and Table~\ref{dataset_for_open_domain_dialogue}. show some information for TOD and ODD datasets respectively.
+Examples of four commonly used dialogue datasets are shown in Figure \ref{fig:data_example}.